-- Which persona are we giving the most tailored content?
+- Which persona receives the most tailored content?

-Now that you have a question you’d like to answer with your content audit, you should start to gather a list of all the relevant content.
-Remember, a content audit is a systematic review of your content.
-That means that before you start evaluating your content and making decisions, you’ll want to organize all of your content in one place and decide on the data you’ll be evaluating.
+Now that you have a question you’d like to answer with your audit, you should begin drafting a list of the relevant files.
+Remember, this should be a systematic review of your content, so you’ll want to organize all of your asset details, evaluation criteria, and decisions in one place.

-- Business value: How closely tied is the content to your business objectives?
+- Business value: Does it support your overarching business objectives?